Pauan/Immutable/doc/doc.rst

     Dict([x: Object | Iterable]) -> Dict

-  A Dict_ is an immutable dictionary mapping keys to values.
+  A Dict_ is an immutable unordered dictionary mapping keys to values.

   You *should not* rely upon the order of the keys in a Dict_.
 If you need a specific key order, use a